 That is why each community starts out using validators on the larger network.
-These validators collectively maintain a ledger of all tokens in all communities.
-However, the ledger is horizontally partitioned down to the token!
+These validators collectively maintain a ledger about all coins in all communities.
+However, the ledger is horizontally partitioned down to the coin!
 Each token is a non-divisible entity that is watched by several computers on the ledger.

 There are some positive theoretical results about decentralizing the ledger for a crypto-currency.